Using Keras & Theano for deep learning driven jazz generation

 I built deepjazz in 36 hours at a hackathon.
 It uses Keras & Theano, two deep learning libraries, to generate jazz music.
 Specifically, it builds a two-layer LSTM, learning from the given MIDI file.
 It uses deep learning, the AI tech that powers Google's AlphaGo and IBM's Watson, to make music -- something that's considered as deeply human.

-deepjazz has been featured in The Guardian, Aeon, Inverse, Data Skeptic, the front page of HackerNews, and GitHub's trending showcase.
-Currently, it is being used as reference material for the course "Interactive Intelligent Devices" at the University of Perugia.
+deepjazz has been featured in The Guardian, Aeon Magazine, Inverse, Data Skeptic, the front page of HackerNews, and GitHub's trending showcase (1200+ stars).
+It has led to the most popular "AI" artist on SoundCloud with 172,000+ listens.
+Currently, deepjazz is being used as reference material for the course "Interactive Intelligent Devices" at the University of Perugia.

 Want to listen?

 This project develops a lot of preprocessing code (with permission) from Evan Chow's jazzml.